kimtth/azure-openai-llm-cookbook/README.md

 ## 📌 Quick Reference: Code Cookbook / Sample Code Collection

 > [!NOTE]
-> To explore relevant demo codes across various repositories, you'll need to click through serveral pages and review them back and forth.
 >
-> This repository's topic-based reclassification reduces the time spent reviewing code and contains demo code copied from various sources to showcase minimal implementations.
+> This repository's topic-based reclassification reduces the time spent reviewing code and contains demo code copied from various sources to showcase minimal implementations (`priortizing jupyter notebook and official examples`).

 > [!IMPORTANT]
 > 🔹For more details and the latest code updates, please refer to the original link provided in the `README.md` file within each directory.
 > 🔹Disclaimer: This repository is created to collect sample code.
 Configuration for execution is not included, and it contains code that does not utilize LLMs.
-The focus is on collecting samples relevant to Azure OpenAI and OpenAI as much as possible.
+The focus is on collecting as many relevant samples as possible for Azure OpenAI.
+Some examples are adapted from other LLM cookbooks with modifications for Azure OpenAI.
+Examples without a URL are created specifically for this repository.

 ## 📖 Repository structure